Skip to content

 History of Guru Purnima

 Vyasa Purnima is not a modern-day celebration.
 It dates back to around 15,000 years.
 The legends behind the Guru Purnima celebration are many.
-They are intertwined with Hinduism, Buddhism, and Jainism, and hold their significance for humanity.
+They are intertwined with Hinduism, Buddhism, and Jainism.

 According to Yogic Philosophy, Lord Shiva is considered a Guru – a teacher who reminds us that human life is not fixed.
 He showed the way through simple practices how humans can elevate their body’s mechanisms.